murraycadzow/2021-obss-day3/_episodes/02-denovo-assembly.md

 >
 >    • Make sure you specify this population map to the denovo_map.pl command.
 >
-{: .challenge}

-> ## Exercise
-> •
->
 > • Set `n` = to `M`, so if you set `M` at 3, set `n` at 3.
 >
-> • Set `m` at 3, it is the default parameter, we are us being explicit here for anyone (including ourselves), reading our code later.
+> • Set `m` at 3, it is the default parameter, we are being explicit here for anyone (including ourselves), reading our code later.
 >
-> • You must set the `output_denovo` directory as the output, and use 4 threads (4 CPUs: so your analysis finishes faster than 1!).
+> • You must set the `output_denovo_opti` directory as the output, and use 4 threads (4 CPUs: so your analysis finishes faster than 1!).
 >
-> • Specify the path to the directory containing your sample files (*hint* use your `oregon_stickleback/` link here!).
+> • Specify the path to the directory containing your sample files (*hint* use your `samples/` link here!).
 The denovo_map.pl program will read the sample names out of the population map, and look for them in the samples directory you specify.
 >
 > • Your command should be ready, try to execute denovo_map.pl (part of the Stacks pipeline).
 >
 >  • Is it starting alright?
 Good, now  **Use `control + c` to stop your command**
+>> ## Solution
+>> nwkjen
->
+> {: .solution}
+{: .challenge}

->  1. Running the commands directly on the screen is not common practice.
+Running the commands directly on the screen is not common practice.
 You now are on a small server which is a reserved amount of resources for this workshop and this allows us to run our commands directly.
 On a day to day basis, you would be logging in on the login node of NeSI's Mahuika (i.e. the place you reach when you login) and running jobs using a *batch script*.
 The batch script (or submission script) accesses all the computing resources that are tucked away from the Mahuika login node.
-This allows your commands to be run as jobs that are sent out to computing resources elsewhere on Mahuika, rather than having to run jobs on the login node itself (which can slow down people logging in/transferring files if the login node is busy running peoples' jobs!).
-We will use this denovo_map.pl command as a perfect example to run our first job using a batch script.
+This allows your commands to be run as jobs that are sent out to computing resources elsewhere on Mahuika, rather than having to run jobs your little jupyer server itself.
+That way you can run many things at once and also use loads more resources !!!.
+For the people We will use this denovo_map.pl command as a perfect example to run our first job using a batch script.
 >
 > • copy the example jobfile into this directory.
 The example is at: `/nesi/project/nesi02659/obss_2021/resources/day3/denovojob.sh`
 >